Isle of Man women's cricket team: History

 In April 2025, Isle of Man were runners-up at the Cyprus WT20I Quadrangular Series, winning three of their six matches at the event which also included the hosts, Denmark and champions Jersey.

 In May 2025, the team took part in a Women's T20 World Cup event for the first time at the 2025 Europe Qualifier Division Two in Rome.
 Having lost their opening fixture against hosts Italy, the Isle of Man claimed their first victory at this level in their second match against Sweden, successfully chasing a target of 123 in just 11.3 overs to win by seven wickets.
 They finished the event in sixth place with a record of one win and four losses.

+In August 2026, the Isle of Man took part in the Women's T20 Continental Cup in Romania.
+In their second group match against Greece, Joanne Hicks, aged 51 years and 171 days old, took 5/10 to become the oldest cricketer, male or female, to claim a five-wicket haul in an international match.
+More history followed in their third group match against Norway when Lucy Barnett scored 123 not out, becoming the first Isle of Man player to make a WT20I century.
+Having won all three of their matches to finish top of their group, the team faced Turkey in the final, losing by five wickets.